UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Both `opaque:accessionNumber <http://opaquenamespace.org/ns/cco_accessionNumber>`_ and `crm:E8 (Acquisition) <http://www.cidoc-crm.org/cidoc-crm/E8_Acquisition>`_ were defined
 appropriately for UTK's use cases.
 Because CIDOC-CRM is particularly used in a museum context, we decided to use `opaque:accessionNumber` as it is arguably more flexible.
 This allows us to use the same property for accession numbers from a wide variety of institutions.
-Both properties supported content negotiation.
+Both properties support content negotiation.

 XPath
 ^^^^^